 What to know about popular apps and games

 Kids are lobbying to be able to interact with their friends on SnapChat, Instagram, and TikTok.
 They feel left out if other kids are allowed to have access to social media and they’re not.
-But there’s potential for serious harm if kids aren’t mature enough to make good decisions about what to share, who to share it with, and how to handle negative feedback.
-Please check out the video and resources below for guidance.
+But there’s potential for serious harm if kids aren’t mature enough to make good decisions about what to share and who to share it with.The accompanying graphic may help you recognize some of the icons.

 Parents’ Guide to Google Search (Connect Safely)